SkweiRd/tweetregs/regexes.md

-People repeating links over + over
+repeating links over + over
 -------------
 - (?i)(in.*case|if).*you.*missed.*it